 First up, there's the question of which newsletter system you want to use.
 Here you have two options: build your own or use an existing system.
 If you don't have much experience with newsletters, WordPress and email marketing, I recommend using an existing system.
 Well-known providers include, for example, Mailchimp, SendInBlue or CleverReach.

-After that, you can start sending your emails right away.
+The advantage of such providers is that the whole infrastructure is already ready.
+All you have to do is import a list of your subscribers or install the forms for rebuilding the list on your site website.
+Then you can start sending your emails immediately.
 Most newsletter providers are initially free to use.
-However, with larger lists or feature requirements, you should budget for something in the mid double-digit to low triple-digit range per month.
+However, with larger lists or functional requirements, you should plan for a budget in the mid double-digit to low triple-digit range per month.

 If you already have some experience with WordPress, you can also build your own newsletter system with plugins.
 There are several well-known plugins to help you with this and we'd like to introduce you to three of them.